Configurable Independent Component Analysis Preprocessing Accelerator: Experimental Results and Comparisons

 Table~\ref{Tab:Cent_Comp} compares the proposed centering and covariance units with prior work \cite{Ref_Van_2011,Ref_Yang_2015,Ref_Van_2019}.
 Since the implementation results reported in the literature are for the entire ICA system, the latency and complexity for the centering and covariance parts of the system were estimated for the prior designs.
 For example, the latency of the centering and covariance unit for the design in \cite{Ref_Van_2011} was estimated according to Fig.~2 in that paper.
 Furthermore, according to Figs.~2 and~18 in \cite{Ref_Van_2011}, the area complexity was estimated to be 2.76~kGE.
 The centering and covariance units reported in \cite{Ref_Yang_2015} are similar to those in \cite{Ref_Van_2011}, and so the latency is the same.
 However, the area complexity was estimated according to Tables~I and~IV in \cite{Ref_Yang_2015} due to a difference in the data widths.
 Moreover, the design of \cite{Ref_Van_2019} processes real-valued $8\times1024$ data using four parallel computing units.
 The complexity is based on Table~I and the layout of Fig.~4.5 in \cite{Ref_Van_2019}.
 In addition, since the designs in \cite{Ref_Van_2011}, \cite{Ref_Yang_2015}, and \cite{Ref_Van_2019} use serialized processing, the throughput was calculated as the processing latency.

-For a fair comparison, the latencies for the prior designs were scaled for a complex-valued $8\times512$ matrix.
-We assumed that the architectures of the prior designs were unchanged.
+{ For a fair comparison, the latencies for the prior designs were scaled for a complex-valued $8\times512$ matrix.} We assumed that the architectures of the prior designs were unchanged.
 The processing time was scaled according to the type and size of the matrix.
 A real-valued multiplier executes four times for a complex-valued multiplication.
-Thus, since the matrix size was doubled and the matrix type was complex-valued, the latencies for the designs of \cite{Ref_Van_2011} and \cite{Ref_Yang_2015} were increased by eight times.
+Thus, since the matrix size is doubled and the matrix type is complex-valued, the latencies were increased by eight times compared to the designs of \cite{Ref_Van_2011} and \cite{Ref_Yang_2015}.
 Furthermore, since the design in \cite{Ref_Van_2019} has multipliers operating in parallel, the latency was the same for a reduced-size complex matrix.

-Table~\ref{Tab:Cent_Comp} shows that the proposed design achieves a much higher throughput and lower latency compared with the designs of \cite{Ref_Van_2011} and \cite{Ref_Yang_2015}, although at the cost of slightly increased area complexity.
+Table~\ref{Tab:Cent_Comp} shows that the proposed design achieves much higher throughput and lower latency compared with the designs of \cite{Ref_Van_2011} and \cite{Ref_Yang_2015}, although at the cost of slightly increased area complexity.
 This is because these designs are based on serialized processing architectures, whereas the proposed covariance and centering units operate in a parallel and pipelined fashion.
-Moreover, the floating point design of \cite{Ref_Van_2019} has a faster processing speed because it has four parallel computing units.
+Moreover, the floating-point design of \cite{Ref_Van_2019} has a faster processing speed because it has four parallel computing units.
 While the accuracy is enhanced by the floating-point operation, the processing delay and area complexity are also greatly increased.

-To illustrate the balance between throughput and complexity, efficiency was used as the figure of merit (FOM) in the comparisons.
-Efficiency is defined as the ratio of throughput and complexity.
-It indicates the performance gain for the cost.
+To illustrate the balance between throughput and complexity, efficiency was used as the figure of merit (FOM) in the comparisons \cite{Ref_Chen_2020_SVD,Ref_Shahshahani_2020}.
+Efficiency is defined as the ratio of throughput and complexity indicating the performance gain for the cost.
 Table~\ref{Tab:Cent_Comp} shows that, due to the highly optimized processing flow and the highly efficient utilization of hardware resources, the proposed design achieves the best efficiency compared to the prior designs.